Minquiers: History

 In 933 AD, the Duchy of Normandy annexed the islets, along with the other Channel Islands and the Cotentin Peninsula.
 After William, Duke of Normandy, conquered England in 1066, the islands remained united to the Duchy until Philip Augustus conquered mainland Normandy in 1204.
 In 1259, Henry III did homage to the French king for the Channel Islands.
 Edward III, in the 1360 Treaty of Brétigny, waived his claims to the crown of France and Normandy, but reserved various other territories to England, including the Channel Islands.

 By 1911, the 1911 Britannica recorded that Maîtresse Île "affords a landing and shelter for fishermen."

-During World War Two, a small company of Wehrmacht soldiers on the Minquiers was among the last to surrender in the Second World War.
+During World War II, a small company of Wehrmacht soldiers on the Minquiers was among the last to surrender in the Second World War.
 A French fishing boat, skippered by Lucian Marie, approached the island of Minquiers and anchored nearby.
 A fully armed German soldier approached and asked for help saying, "We've been forgotten by the British, perhaps no one on Jersey told them we were here.
 I want you to take us over to England, we want to surrender".
 This was on 23 May 1945, three weeks after the war in Europe ended.

 In July 1970, the former French Prime Minister Félix Gaillard, who served in that office from 1957 until 1958, disappeared during a yachting journey; his body was found in the sea off Les Minquiers some days after his disappearance.

 In August 2018, one of the twenty buildings on the islands was sold to private individuals using a Jersey company.
 Only five sales have been recorded in 50 years.

 Resolution of status

-In 1950, Britain and France went to the International Court of Justice (ICJ) for friendly discussions to decide to which country the Minquiers and Ecrehos belonged.
+In 1950, Britain and France went to the International Court of Justice (ICJ) for arbitration to decide which country the Minquiers and Ecrehos belonged.
 The French fished in the waters, but Jersey exercised various administrative rights.
 The ICJ considered the historical evidence, and in its judgment of 17 November 1953, awarded the islands to Jersey (as represented by the United Kingdom).

-In 1998, some French 'invaded' the Minquiers on behalf of the 'King of Patagonia' in 'retaliation' for the British occupation of the Falkland Islands.
+In 1998, some French individuals "invaded" the Minquiers on behalf of the "King of Patagonia" in "retaliation" for the British occupation of the Falkland Islands, and raised the French flag.
 The Union Jack was restored the next day.

 In literature

-The Minquiers are mentioned at length by Victor Hugo in his novel Toilers of the Sea.
+The Minquiers are mentioned at length by Victor Hugo in his novel Toilers of the Sea (1866).
 He mentions how treacherous they are, and says that their combined area is bigger than mainland Jersey itself.
 Hugo lived in both Guernsey and Jersey at various points in his life, and so was familiar with local lore.

-The British-French dispute over Les Minquiers is a plot element in Nancy Mitford's novel Don't Tell Alfred, as an occasional cause for dispute between the 'two old ladies' - France and Britain.
+The British-French dispute over Les Minquiers is a plot element in Nancy Mitford's novel Don't Tell Alfred (1960), as an occasional cause for dispute between the 'two old ladies' – France and Britain.

-The Minquiers feature in the seafaring adventure novel The Wreck of the Mary Deare, by Hammond Innes, and its 1959 film adaptation.
+The Minquiers feature in the seafaring adventure novel The Wreck of the Mary Deare (1956), by Hammond Innes, and its 1959 film adaptation.